-We’re 8 days into summer time and it’s heating up.
-It’s going to be a triple digit weekend here in Sacramento but that’s not going to stop us from having some summertime fun.
-Last weekend we enjoyed the first Our Street Night Market event, which had a whopping 13,000+ people show up.
-Afterward, several people told us they didn’t know it was happening so we decided we needed to share what we know.
-We rounded up a list of things you shouldn’t miss this summer in Northern California because sometimes you need to get out of this Sacramento heat.
+In Sacramento and pretty much most of Northern California, we have a love-hate relationship with summer time.
+We love the long nights but the triple-digit temperatures we could live without.
+Despite the sometimes unbearable heat, we experience in Sacramento that’s not going to stop us from having some summertime fun.
+Last summer we enjoyed the first Our Street Night Market event, which had a whopping 13,000+ people show up.
+Afterward, several people told us they didn’t know it was happening so we decided we needed to start sharing what we know.
+We rounded up a list of fun things to do this summer.

 2. Watch an outdoor movie.
-Depending on your neighborhood there are a ton of movie in the park opportunities from South Sac to Roseville you have options.
-The one we are looking forward to checking out is “free outdoor movie nights at Sutter’s Fort” hosted by Explore Midtown.
+Depending on your neighborhood there are several movies in the park opportunities, from South Sac to Roseville you have options.
+The one we are looking forward to checking out is “free outdoor movie nights at the Fort” hosted by Explore Midtown.

 Photo Credit: Explore Midtown